 Depression is a more extreme sense of feeling this way and it does get in the way of life.
 Depression sometimes happens because of a particular event, such as the death of someone close, and sometimes it just develops and there is no singular reason.
 People that are depressed may also have other difficulties, such as anxiety or self-harm.

 What are the signs of depression?

-- Low motivation and mood
+- Low feeling or lacking motivation

 - Changes in eating or sleeping

 - More negative thinking

 While there is no silver bullet for dealing with depression there are things you can do to help cope with it.
 Here are some of our top tips when you're in a low mood or feeling depressed:

 - Talk to someone: This could be anyone that you find helpful to talk to – don’t bottle it up